 This new approach to couples communication takes practice, practice, practice.

-What if we think of a relationship like a garden, where we have a goal to grow a sustaining healthy crop?
+What if we think of a relationship like a garden, where we have a goal to grow and sustain a healthy crop?

 We set aside space, prepare the ground, add fertilizer, and plant seeds.
 With proper nurturing and attention, the garden will provide a healthy and colorful bounty.
 However, if we are consistently too busy to water the plants, forget to weed, or didn’t think to make sure there is enough sunlight, our bounty will shrivel and eventually die.
 This is also true of our partnerships.